Hercules: The Legendary Journeys: Games

+A board game was also published in 1998 by Fanpro.

 Animation

 Hercules and Xena – The Animated Movie: The Battle for Mount Olympus is a 1998 American animated action-adventure direct-to-video film starring the voices of Kevin Sorbo, Lucy Lawless, Michael Hurst, Renee O'Connor, Kevin Smith, and Alexandra Tydings, all reprising their roles from Hercules: The Legendary Journeys and Xena: Warrior Princess.
 It was directed by Lynne Naylor and written by John Loy.
 It later received a television airing on Fox's Fox Kids block.
 The movie's plot involved Hercules and Xena joining forces to save the Gods of Olympus from the Titans.

+Amusement park attractions

+Hercules & Xena: Wizards of the Screen was an interactive theme park attraction that was open in Universal Studios from 1997 to 2000.

 Legacy

-The success of the show led to the commissioning of several similar series, also set in the ancient world, including The Adventures of Sinbad, Conan the Adventurer, The New Adventures of Robin Hood, BeastMaster, Tarzan: The Epic Adventures, and Jack of All Trades.
+The success of the show led to the commissioning of several similar series, also set in the ancient world, including The Adventures of Sinbad, Conan the Adventurer, The New Adventures of Robin Hood, BeastMaster, Tarzan: The Epic Adventures, Mortal Kombat: Conquest, The Lost World and Jack of All Trades.
 A sci-fi series, Cleopatra 2525, was also produced as a result of the series' influence.
 Thirteen years later, Legend of the Seeker was produced by the same team.